 '''

+esxcli storage vmfs unmap -1 <datastore>

+or

 esxcli storage vmfs unmap -u <uuid>

-'''

-'''

 To check unmap progress:

 esxtop u f o

 '''

 Snapshot Schedules

 Schedules that coincide at the same time on multiple volumes will have slight overhead in performance due to background thinning.
 It is recommended to stagger these intervals to avoid concurrent operations.